qwertycoin-org/qwertycoin-forkable/CODING.md

 - In public header files, always use this form to include QwertyNote headers: (e.g. `#include <Crypto/Crypto.h>`).
 - In source files, include system headers first, then generic, then specialized headers.
 Separate the categories with empty lines.
+- Don't use the old <xxx.h> system headers, always use the newer <cxxx> system headers
 ```cpp
 // System headers
 #include <cassert>